maroskukan/workspace-ubuntu/README.md

 bin/bootstrap
 ```

-Once you first ran the bootstrap script, you can use use `apply` shell script.
+After first run the bootstrap script, you can use the `apply` shell script.
 This will skip steps 1-4 and just execute the playbook.
 This is useful when you want to reapply the playbook later.

 ```bash
 bin/apply